-The syntax is simple we just need to provide Start Date and End Date.
+The syntax is simple.
+We just need to provide a Start Date and End Date.

 Now we will create a calendar table from 01st Jan 2019 to 31st Jan 2019.
 Follow the below steps to create a calendar table in Power BI.

-- Step 4: Now open CALENDAR DAX function.
+- Step 4: Now open the CALENDAR DAX function.

-- Step 5: Here is a catch i.e. we don’t know what format to put for a date, so by enclosing DATE function we can specify Year, Month, and Day.
-So open DATE DAX function now.
+- Step 5: Here is a catch i.e. we don’t know what format to put for a date, so by enclosing the DATE function, we can specify Year, Month, and Day.
+So open the DATE DAX function now.

-- Step 7: Once the start date is specified similarly we need to specify the end date as well.
+- Step 7: Once the start date is specified similarly, we need to specify the end date as well.
 Our end date is 31st Jan 2019.
-For this open DATE function and pass the numbers accordingly.
+For this, open the DATE function and pass the numbers accordingly.

 4.5 (521 ratings) 6 Online Courses | 29+ Hours | Verifiable Certificate of Completion | Lifetime Access